Apple brings Siri to Macs and lets it talk to apps

 Automatic emojis

 Apple’s Messages app has also been given a major overhaul.
 It has been opened up to third-party developers.
-Given examples of what they can add to the program included animated stickers, money-transfer services, and stripped-back tools from other apps – a food-ordering page was demoed.
-This idea is also being pursued by other messaging services, including Facebook’s Messenger, Google’s Allo, and Tencent’s WeChat.
+Given examples of what they can add to the program, including animated stickers, money-transfer services, and stripped-back tools from other apps – a food-ordering page was demoed.
+Other messaging services, including Facebook Messenger, Google Allo, and Tencent’s WeChat, are also pursuing this idea.

 Music redesign

-This will allow users to authorize payments at online stores’ checkouts by authenticating their IDs via their iPhones or Watches rather than type in their credit card details.
+This will allow users to authorize payments at online store checkouts by authenticating their IDs via their iPhones or Watches rather than typing in their credit card details.
 “This brings better than chip-and-pin levels of security to online transactions, which is important to merchants, and it’s convenient, which is important to consumers,” said Dave Birch from research firm Consult Hyperion.

 Dennis Bailey